LongBu/AWS-SAP-C02-Study-Guide/README.md

 ##### S3 Standard Infrequent Access
   * Good for data less frequently accessed that need immediate access
   * Cheaper than Standard
+  * Cheaper than Glacier Instant Retrieval if access is frequent (as GIR is more expensive to download from)
   * Good for Disaster Recovery and/or backups

 ##### S3 Intelligent-Tiering